-A Supreme Test Adapted from the Washington Post's KidsPost October 3, 2005
+A quiz adapted from the Washington Post's KidsPost October 3, 2005.

 The Supreme Court opens with the announcement "Oyez!
 Oyez!
 Oyez!"

 B. Come to order.
 The Court is in session.